 A more serious problem that plagues Sawa's news handling goes to the core of evaluating priorities and exercising professional judgment regarding the relative significance of world events.
 Most and sometimes all news stories in one newscast are jettisoned in favor of another set of items in the next news presentation an hour later.
 This is done with shocking disregard for news value or breaking news.
 Rarely does a listener hear major stories repeated from hour to hour after proper updating or rewriting to freshen up the next program.
 Such a cavalier approach to news material distorts the overall picture of world happenings for the vast majority of listeners who normally zero in on specific time slots instead of staying glued to a station all day.
 Sawa's practice also reflects ignorance of what should constitute a day's major news leads.
 There are always major news developments that require coverage in more than just one newscast.

 Although on rare occasions a listener would hear a flawless, impeccable, rich and seamless newscast with a perfect lineup, ample voice actualities and anchor confidence, the more prevalent practice gives listeners a messy picture of thematic and topical chaos.
 Related items on one event can be separated by several unrelated items.
 Big news developments on tragic events can be used as closers and, conversely, a light routine item or a local insignificant item may be given a prominent place in a newscast.
 Almost any news development can be used by Sawa as a lead.
-On a day full of important news, Sawa leads one newscast with a Jordanian government announcement that
+On a day full of important news, Sawa leads one newscast with a Jordanian government announcement that Amman has not decided whether to resume commercial flights to Baghdad.
+The lead story of another newscast quotes the London Daily The Independent as saying that the Bush administration had advance knowledge of the 9/11 attack, but no official American response is provided to give the story balance and context.
+An hour later the station drops the item altogether.

-Let's now turn our attention to a major news story of global significance that has preoccupied the world media for more than four years—the invasion and occupation of
+Let's now turn our attention to a major news story of global significance that has preoccupied the world media for more than four years—the invasion and occupation of Iraq—and track Sawa's treatment of it.

 Sound and Music